 Water aerobics, also known as aquarobics, is an increasingly popular form of exercise, especially among seniors.
 It takes the basic exercise moves from aerobic routines commonly taught in gyms and videos and transfers them to a swimming pool environment to take advantage of water resistance.
 To learn more about what aquarobics is, how to do it, what the health benefits are for participants, and where you can learn to do aquarobics.
-If you could take a moment to visit the page of one of our sponsors, Patrick Rocca, we would greatly appreciate it.
-If you are searching for the perfect Leaside dwelling for sale, Mr. Rocca would love to help you.

 Regular aerobics uses vigorous, repetitious movements of the arms and legs to get the heart and lungs working harder and faster, increasing their endurance over time.
 Aerobics is an excellent way of staying in shape and toning your muscles without bulking up.
 You can take lessons at the same place you do your yoga classes or even follow along at home on a video.
 However, for many people with mobility problems, aerobics is too high impact and may cause injury.